Restoration of Two Large Sculptures by Maya Lin

 I love challenges but this was over the top.
 Would a long career of successes come to a crashing halt!

 Both sculptures had been in disrepair since shortly after their completion over a decade ago.
-FAPE commissioned the artist and the State Dept hired the contractor, a contractor who cut corners!
-And so it leaked from the very beginning, leaked too much to ‘turn on’ except for very special and infrequent occasions.
+FAPE commissioned the artist and the State Dept hired the contractor, a contractor who cut corners.
+And so it leaked from the very beginning, and leaked too much to ‘turn on’ except for very special and infrequent occasions.

 I could rail about the madness of greed that just can’t spend $100 to finish a job properly even after being wildly overpaid!
 And I’d be right.
-But the truth was that I wouldn’t be visiting this marvelous city, wouldn’t meet and work with these wonderful people, and wouldn’t have yet another thrilling project, had it not been for this corrupt contractor!
+But the truth was that I wouldn’t be visiting this marvelous city, wouldn’t meet and work with these wonderful people, and wouldn’t have yet another thrilling project, had it not been for this corrupt contractor.
 Life is strange.
 Life is good.

 One huge fountain greets employees and visitors as they enter the consulate.
 The other calms and enchants employees in an inner courtyard.
-Both had languished for years rarely ever filled with water or lit with their impressive array of lights except when the Secretary of State visited or on a Fourth of July celebration.
+Both languished for years rarely ever filled with water or lit with their impressive array of lights except when the Secretary of State visited or on a Fourth of July celebration.

-I make a living off of sculptures that involve water.
+I make a living off of sculpture that involves water.
 Nature filters water naturally, but not sculptures.
 They need help.
 Pumps and filters prevent the buildup of debris and algae, but they must be cared for regularly or they break down.
 Electricity must be completely coated with special waterproof material or bad things happen.
 And what holds the water must be specially coated or it leaks.
 Even with the best care, coatings and pumps get old and die.
 Sculptures have lives.

 And there is a secret about fountains – one must never seek perfection.
 There will always be a leak somewhere, and one must not waste time and money curing the smallest leaks.
 But no leak should be so great as to be wasteful.
 So the restoration of a fountain is a delicate matter: like a Persian rug, you must leave a tiny flaw, for only Allah is perfect.